aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

        150:     a = None
        151:     try:
     -->152:         a.b
-       153:     except Exception as e:
+       153:     except AttributeError as e:

             a: None